 Important Things to Consider When Choosing a Provider

 It can be challenging to differentiate trusted treatment services from more suspect organizations.
 When seeking treatment, it is important to know what to look for in a provider.
 Learn more about how to search for quality treatment through important questions to ask, proper credentials, treatment center accreditation and licensing requirements, and other indicators of treatment quality.
+Make sure to use NAATP's Treatment Selection Guide to use when assisting individuals and/or loved ones searching for appropriate treatment.

 Find Addiction Treatment Near You